How Do Realtors Get Paid?

 Supporters of the percentage-based commission structure argue that it incentivizes agents to speed up the sale process and secure the best possible price for the property.

 The rationale is straightforward: Agents get paid only upon completing the sale.
-Should they fail to secure a favorable offer, they don't get paid and forfeit the time and resources invested in marketing the property.
+They don't get paid and forfeit the time and resources invested in marketing the property if they fail to secure a favorable offer.

 Agents also earn a higher commission when the property sells for a greater price, giving them a vested interest in achieving higher offers.